eoas-ubc/eoas-ubc.github.io/docs/fix-list.md

 * Jupytext added to the Other Software Tools page.
 * The [Atlasian tutorials](https://www.atlassian.com/git/tutorials/comparing-workflows) & [Ch.12 of the DSCI100 text](https://python.datasciencebook.ca/version-control.html) were referenced on the Git tutorial [top page](tut-git-github.md) and the [Git/GitHub resources](tut-gitrefs.md) page.
 * Andrew's crash course content added from [here](https://github.com/AndrewLoeppky/crash_course/blob/master/coding_crash_course.md) (dated ~2020).
-* add creative commons to docs.
+* added creative commons to docs.
-* Add Zhiyong Wang to list of student contributors.
+* Added Zhiyong Wang to list of student contributors.
-* Add the Nov 2023 [edubytes](https://mailchi.mp/ubc/edubytes-newsletter-november2023?e=f1df481e69) piece to presentations page.
+* Added the Nov 2023 [edubytes](https://mailchi.mp/ubc/edubytes-newsletter-november2023?e=f1df481e69) piece to presentations page.
 * Reference page removed - not needed.
 Should more refs be added throughout?
 QuEST project has many but OCESE zotero collection is short.
 Or, a bibliography might be adequate unless an official publication is produced.
 This could be done using BibTex reference files - see the [Jupyter Books citation tutorial](https://jupyterbook.org/en/stable/tutorials/references.html). eosc114 page generated and PPTX + PDF of the mind-map thinking was included. eosc211 page cleaned up, and survey data added.
+* On the "project-outline.md" page, added a reference to the data science recommendatiosn (see [edubyts piece](https://ctlt.ubc.ca/2023/11/30/edubytes-implementing-computational-tools-for-learning/)) and to Spectrum’s top programming languages charts.